gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Downgrades

 Downgrades may be necessary in cases where we have rolled out a bug or security vulnerability with critical impact.
+To initiate a downgrade, `agent_version` is set to an older version than it was previously set to.

 Downgrades are challenging, because `sqlite.db` used by newer version of Teleport may not be valid for older versions of Teleport.

 When Teleport is downgraded to a previous version that has a backup of `sqlite.db` present in `/var/lib/teleport/versions/OLD-VERSION/backup/`: